 Joyce Carol Oates is a recipient of the National Medal of Humanities, the National Book Critics Circle Ivan Sandrof Lifetime Achievement Award, the National Book Award, and the PEN/Malamud Award for Excellence in Short Fiction, and has been several times nominated for the Pulitzer Prize.
 She has written some of the most enduring fiction of our time, including the national bestsellers We Were the Mulvaneys, Blonde, which was nominated for the National Book Award, and the New York Times bestseller The Falls, which won the 2005 Prix Femina.
 Her most recent novel is A Book of American Martyrs.
 She is the Roger S. Berlind Distinguished Professor of the Humanities at Princeton University and has been a member of the American Academy of Arts and Letters since 1978.

-Jonathan Santlofer is the author of five novels, among them the international bestseller The Death Artist, Color Blind, The Killing Art, The Murder Notebook, and Anatomy of Fear.
+Jonathan Santlofer is the author of five novels, among them the international bestseller The Death Artist, and the Nero award winning Anatomy of Fear.
 His memoir The Widower’s Notebook received national acclaim, appeared on several “best books of 2018” lists, and was a featured segment on NPR’s Fresh Air with Terry Gross.
-Santlofer is editor/creator of six anthologies, including The Dark End of the Street, and the recent editor of and contributor to LA NOIRE: The Collected Stories, and the New York Times notable book It Occurs to Me that I Am America.
-His short stories appear in numerous collections, including The Rich and the Dead, edited by Nelson DeMille, and the forthcoming New Jersey Noir, edited by Joyce Carol Oates, and In Sunlight or In Shadow, edited by Lawrence Block.
+Santlofer is editor/creator of six anthologies, including The Dark End of the Street, LA NOIRE: The Collected Stories, and the New York Times notable book It Occurs to Me that I Am America.
+His short stories have appeared in numerous collections, including The Rich and the Dead, edited by Nelson DeMille, New Jersey Noir, edited by Joyce Carol Oates, and In Sunlight or In Shadow, edited by Lawrence Block.
 He serves on the boards of the Mystery Writers of America and the International Crime Writers of North America.
-He currently teaches Crime Fiction Writing in Pratt Institute’s Creative Writing program and has taught at Columbia University and The New School.
-Santlofer is also a visual artist and is the recipient of two National Endowment for the Arts grants, has been a Visiting Artist at the American Academy In Rome, the Vermont Studio Center and has served on the board of Yaddo.
+He is the founder of Crime Fiction Academy at the Center for Fiction, and has taught writing and art at Columbia University, The New School and Pratt Institute.
+Also a visual artist Santlofer is the recipient of two National Endowment for the Arts grants, has been a Visiting Artist at the American Academy In Rome, the Vermont Studio Center and serves on the board of Yaddo.
 His most recent novel, The Last Mona Lisa, will be published in fall 2021.

 By Joyce Carol Oates